Assessor

 In order to perform this task, every real estate transaction is documented in this office.
 This allows our office to prepare and maintain accurate records.

-Through the aid of a Computer Assisted Mass Appraisal system, an inventory is maintained for over 19,500 properties.
-We also maintain a color picture file on over 15,000 buildings.
-We are then able to arrive at a fair estimate of true and full value.
+Through the aid of a Computer Assisted Mass Appraisal system, an inventory is maintained for over 20,000 properties.
+We maintain property record, dimension, building materials, of over 17,000 buildings.

 Properties are physically inspected every 4 to 5 years on a geographical basis.
 Once the estimated true and full value is established and certified through city, county and state boards of equalization, the values are uploaded to the computer system.